impuremaths/impuremaths.github.io/_posts/2021-03-17-understanding-feynmans-license-plate.md

 5. Staking a sequence and then flipping it.
 6. The sequence HHHHH, regardless.

 (Let's put off 3 for now.)
-How can we best understand these groupings?
+How can we best understand what characterizes and differentiates these two groupings?